Bobcatlion/Fintech-Bootcamp-HW/Intro to Finance HW.md

 ## Landscape:

-* Ripple is in the banking industry
+* Ripple is in the Banking/Fintech industry
-* X-Rapid, X-Via, ODL(On-Demand Liquidity)
+* Some innovations Ripple has brought on are X-Rapid, X-Via, ODL(On-Demand Liquidity).
+Overall, Blockchain and Cryptocurrency is a relatively new space but given its massive adoption over the past decade, this industry is expected exponentially over the next 10 years as we approach the next bitcoin halving.
-* SWIFT, Stellar Lumens, Stablecoins, Digital Fiat
+* Major competitors to Ripple in the blockchain space would be SWIFT, Stellar Lumens, Stablecoins, Digital Fiat

 ## Results: